Into the White

 Into the White (also known as Comrade, Lost in the Snow and Cross of Honour in the United Kingdom) is a 2012 wartime survival film directed by Petter Næss, written by Ole Meldgaard, Dave Mango and Petter Næss, and starring David Kross, Stig Henrik Hoff, Florian Lukas, Rupert Grint and Lachlan Nieboer.
-Loosely based on a real incident that occurred in Norway during the Norwegian campaign of World War II, the film follows a group of Royal Navy and Luftwaffe aviators who must cooperate to survive after crash-landing in remote Norway.
+Loosely based on a real incident that occurred during the Norwegian campaign of World War II, the film follows a group of Royal Navy and Luftwaffe aviators who must cooperate to survive after crash-landing in remote Norway.

 Plot

 On 27 April 1940, a Luftwaffe Heinkel He 111 and a Fleet Air Arm Blackburn Skua engage each other but crash near Grotli, Norway.
 Pilot Leutnant Horst Schopis (Florian Lukas), Feldwebel Wolfgang Strunk (Stig Henrik Hoff), and Obergefreiter Josef Schwartz (David Kross) survive the He 111's crash-landing and attempt to reach German lines, but lose their supplies and are stranded in a hunter's cabin during a snowstorm.
 While there, they hear Captain Charles P. Davenport (Lachlan Nieboer) and his air gunner Robert Smith (Rupert Grint), the British aviators aboard the Skua, approaching the cabin.
 Horst allows them into the cabin as prisoners of war, divides the room roughly in half between them, and shares their only food, a morsel of oatmeal, with the British.
 They use wooden furniture in the cabin as firewood, and Horst takes Davenport's lighter, a gift from his father, to light it, promising to return it afterward.

 After an attempt to find help the next day, Smith steals Josef's gun and orders Horst and Strunk to disarm themselves.
 While Smith and Strunk attempt to hunt for food, Davenport orders Horst to chop down what turns out to be the main support beam in the middle of the cabin, causing the roof to cave in before Horst and Davenport hold up the roof atop tables.
 When Smith and Strunk return with just a rabbit, Horst takes Davenport's gun and a standoff occurs before the Germans and British decide they must work together to survive and put their weapons in a box.
 After agreeing to cooperate, the Germans and British gradually befriend each other, improved when Strunk uncovers a stash of dried meat and alcohol under a floorboard, which they share.
 Josef's arm, which was injured in the crash, becomes infected with gangrene, and the men give him alcohol before amputating his arm with an axe.